Learn How to Teach Online

 The Online Best Teaching Practices course is a two week, completely online course that is offered three times per year (August, December, April).
 This course is designed for Viterbo instructors who are new to teaching online or in a blended format, and are planning to teach this type of course in the future.
 This course will introduce instructors to effective strategies for teaching online and advocate for effective use of the Moodle course management system.

-All instructors who take or plan to take this course should complete Modules 2 and 3 of the Online Course Design Modules.
-The modules are self-paced and can be done anytime prior to taking this course.
+All instructors who take or plan to take this course must complete two self-paced Online Course Design Modules.
+The modules can be done anytime prior to or during this course, and can be accessed by self-enrolling.

 Instructors taking this course will: 1) learn to effectively use the basic aspects of Moodle technology (discussion board, grade book, announcements, email) needed to teach a course online and 2) apply knowledge of best online teaching practices to create an online course syllabus, learning outcomes, and course activities and assignments.
 The goal of this course is to provide and teach all of the instructional and technology tools instructors will need to successfully teach an online or blended course, encouraging interaction via videos that foster instructor presence, discussions that foster student-to-student and student-to-instructor interaction, and activities that foster interaction between the student and the material being studied.